arob5/arob5.github.io/_posts/2024-06-27-poly-kernel.md

 explicit basis function approach.
 1. Computing the $m$ predictions $\hat{y}$ is $\mathcal{O}(n^3 + n^2 m)$.
 The $n^3$ comes from the linear solve $\left[\lambda I_n + k(X, X)\right]^{-1}y$.
-Once this linear solve has already been completed, prediction calculations scale like $n^2 m$, which now, in contrast to the first approach, depends on $n$.
+Once this linear solve has already been computed, prediction calculations scale like $n^2 m$, which now, in contrast to the first approach, depends on $n$.
 The poor scaling in $n$ is the cost we pay with the kernel method.
 2. Notice that no parameters are explicitly estimated in this kernel approach.